-The local Head of Actuarial Services ensures at all time that the Actuarial function is carried out by persons who have an adequate knowledge and understanding of the written insurance business, stochastic nature of insurance, the risk inherent in assets and liabilities, as well as an understanding of the use of statistical models commensurate with the sophistication of the methodologies and models applied by Swiss Life Group.
+The Chief Risk Officer ensures at all times that the Actuarial function is carried out by persons who have an adequate knowledge and understanding of the written insurance business, stochastic nature of insurance, the risk inherent in assets and liabilities, as well as an understanding of the use of statistical models commensurate with the sophistication of the methodologies and models applied by Swiss Life Group.
 The deepness of the knowledge required depends on the organisational level they belong to.